-- While taking the required clinical experience coursework, students must obtain 500 direct client contact hours (40% must be relational) and 100 supervision hours (50% must be "raw data") to graduate. - · 5600:673 Pre-practicum in MFT (1 credit, repeated twice for a total of 2 credits) - · 5600:675 Practicum in Counseling (register for MFT section) (5 credits) - · 5600:685 Internship (3 credits, repeated twice for a total of 6 credits)
+- \While taking the required clinical experience coursework, students must obtain 300 direct clinical contact hours (200 must be relational) and 100 supervision hours with program clinical supervisors (50% must be "observable data") to graduate. - · COUN:673 Pre-practicum in MFT (1 credit, repeated twice for a total of 2 credits) - · COUN:675 Practicum in Counseling (register for MFT section) (5 credits) - · COUN:685 Internship (3 credits, repeated twice for a total of 6 credits)

-In addition to the required coursework, students must pass a comprehensive exam.
+In addition to the required coursework and direct clinical contact hours, students must pass a comprehensive exam.